AutoDB/AutoDB/Documentation/Documentation.md

 ## Uniqueness

 When data has an identity, like for a user or specific items, it needs to be unique.
 Its easy to make mistakes when keeping track of unique objects in a large app.
 The system can do this for us automatically and in the same time also cache frequently used objects to make their access and usage faster.
 Changes in one view will then always be reflected by all other views that are using the same data with lightning speeds since no refetching from disc is needed.

-# Overview

-The system is built on top of SQLite and uses Codable to read and write data to objects.

-All classes need to implement the AutoDB protocol.
-This in turn implements Codable, Hashable, Identifiable and Sendable.
-Since classes can't be Sendable (in practice) they have to be marked @unchecked Sendable.

-It is required that all classes have an init method with no parameters.
-This is needed to have default values for all properties.

-# API Considerations

-Normally when working with database frameworks and managers, you end up with a lot of type-casting and similar annoyances.
-AutoDB preserves types so that fetching can be done as follows:

-	let list = try await DataClass.fetchQuery("WHERE goals > 2")
-	// list is of type [DataClass] where all have goals > 2 (or is empty).

 # SwiftUI